JayKataria23/level-supermind-hackathon-fast-tech/README.md

 ## Technologies Used

 - Web scraping tools
+- AstraDB
+- Langflow
-- Data analytics frameworks
+- Nextjs
 - Real-time trend monitoring tools
 - Competitive analysis engines

-## Contributing

-We welcome contributions to enhance ARTFinder!
-Feel free to fork the repository, submit pull requests, or open issues for any bugs or improvements.

-## License

-MIT License.
-See the [LICENSE](LICENSE) file for more details.

 ---

-Let me know if you'd like to make any adjustments or additions!
+Let us know if you'd like to make any adjustments or additions!